top of page

 The transatlantic relationship is central to Western efforts to diversify CRM supply chains and reduce dependence on China, but it is characterised by both cooperation and tension.
 The EU and the US share strategic objectives related to supply security, alignment with allies and partners, and maintenance of high environmental and social standards.
 However, they also compete for access to the same resources, processing capacity, and downstream manufacturing investments, and their policy approaches reflect different industrial structures, regulatory traditions, and strategic priorities.

 The EU-US Trade and Technology Council (TTC), established in 2021, includes a dedicated Working Group on Secure Supply Chains that focuses on CRM among other strategic sectors.
 Joint statements from TTC ministerial meetings have emphasised the importance of coordinating investment, aligning regulatory approaches, and avoiding beggar-thy-neighbour policies that undermine collective resilience.
-The TTC has facilitated information sharing on supply chain vulnerabilities, coordination on strategic partnerships through the MSP, and dialogue on subsidy transparency and investment screening related to CRM.
+The Action Plans announced at the February 2026 Critical Minerals Ministerial represent a chance to deepen this coordination, with a memorandum of understanding between the US, the European Commission, and Japan expected within 30 days of the Ministerial.

 Similar tensions exist around subsidies and state aid.
 The EU has traditionally maintained stricter discipline on state aid than the US, reflecting concerns about market distortions and level playing fields within the Single Market.
-However, the scale of US subsidies under the Inflation Reduction Act and related legislation has created pressure within the EU to relax state aid rules and match US support levels in order to retain and attract investment.
-The EU’s Green Deal Industrial Plan and the Net-Zero Industry Act represent partial responses to these pressures, but they fall short of the fiscal commitments made by the US, reflecting both budgetary constraints in many Member States and ongoing debates about the appropriate role of industrial policy within the EU framework.
+However, the scale of US subsidies and direct investments has created pressure within the EU to relax state aid rules and match US support levels in order to retain and attract investment.
+The EU's Green Deal Industrial Plan and the Net-Zero Industry Act represent partial responses to these pressures, but they fall short of the fiscal commitments made by the US, reflecting both budgetary constraints in many Member States and ongoing debates about the appropriate role of industrial policy within the EU framework.

 Despite these tensions, cooperation remains the dominant mode of EU-US engagement on CRM.
 Both sides recognise that strategic competition with China requires alignment rather than fragmentation and that collective bargaining power with third countries is greater when the EU and US act jointly.
 The shared emphasis on high environmental, social, and governance standards, transparent supply chains, and alignment with democratic values creates a basis for cooperation that transcends commercial competition.
-However, managing the tensions between national or regional industrial policy objectives and collective strategic interests will require ongoing dialogue, flexibility, and political commitment at the highest levels.
+Whether the Action Plans announced at the February 2026 Ministerial can move beyond diplomatic signalling toward concrete operational alignment on processing, trade instruments, and market infrastructure will be the decisive test.
+The FORGE framework offers a forum; its effectiveness depends on whether its members are willing to treat allied supply allocation as a joint problem.

 Geopolitics beyond China: risks in resource-rich regions